Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Cohomology of infinite loop spaces associated to the Madsen-Tillmann spectra

-\section{The universally defined characteristic classes { in modulo $p$ cohomology}}
+\subsection{The universally defined characteristic classes {in modulo $p$ cohomology}}

-In this section we discuss how our splitting results can be used to analyze the universally defined characteristic classes {in modulo $p$ cohomology}.
+we will now discuss how our splitting results can be used to analyze the universally defined characteristic classes (\ref{def-univchar}) in modulo $p$ cohomology.
 We will restrict ourselves to the case of $H^*(\Omega ^{\infty}_0 MTO({m});\Z/2)$ for the sake of concreteness.